 What is fithesis3?

-Fithesis3 is a fresh new document class for the typesetting of theses using the LaTeX document preparation system.
+Fithesis3 is a document class for the typesetting of theses using the LaTeX document preparation system.
 Historically, the fithesis classes were used primarily by the students of the Faculty of Informatics and the Faculty of Science at the Masaryk University in Brno.
 With fithesis3, students of any faculty can benefit from the typesetting prowess of LaTeX with a class that was designed for compliance with the requirements of every faculty at the Masaryk University.
 The students and staff of other academic institutions are encouraged to extend the class to fit their specific requirements.

 If you are curious what fithesis3 looks like, take a peek at the example documents for the Faculty of Economics and Administration, Informatics, Sports Studies, Social Studies, Law, Medicine, Education, Arts, or Science.